-- the conservatively calculated speedway noise levels, and - the intensity, frequency and duration of the current, and likely future, activity that occurs at the speedway, we consider that the noise levels received within PPC2 are reasonable but may cause annoyance to some of the new residents.
+- the conservatively calculated speedway noise levels, and - the intensity, frequency and duration of the current, and likely future, activity that occurs at the speedway,

 Reverse Sensitivity

 Given the speedway has been in operation since the 1970s the occupants of the existing dwellings are likely aware of the intensity, frequency and duration of the noise that is generated by the speedway activity.
 This is probably reflected in the low number complaints about noise from the speedway.